Cucumbulous/AlbyFeedback/README.md

 # Alby Feedback #

-Public feedback for the Alby Discord Bot
+User feedback for the Alby Discord Bot

 ## How to use this repository ##